 - Create an online account to apply for licensure.

-- Read the International Qualification Examination (IQEX) Candidate Bulletin for qualifications and how to schedule the IQEX.
+- Read the International Qualifications Examination (IQEX) Candidate Guide for qualifications and how to schedule the IQEX.

 - Pass the IQEX exam administered by NASBA and request NASBA send the IQEX exam score to the VBOA.